HQ Trivia App Kicks Jeric Brual Off $25,000 Sunday Game – Twitter Finds ‘Bots’ Tweet, Fights For Kayla14’s Win

 But Twitter users found a previous tweet wherein Jeric claimed he won $51.02 playing HQ Trivia, and wrote, “FYI: I had 5 bots ready for HQ lol.”
 That’s when Twitter users began to turn on Brual and claim that Kayla14, Jeric’s opponent, should have won the game.

 On Reddit, the Team Kayla14 thread appeared in the HQ Trivia section, with the original poster asking, “Since Jeric got kicked out, shouldn’t Kayla14 win since the last question shouldn’t have happened?”
-That Reddit writer claimed “he got what he deserved for cheating.”
+That Reddit writer claimed, “he got what he deserved for cheating.”

 Kayla14 is mentioned in plenty of tweets – with some fighting for “Justice for Kayla14” while others theorize and wonder if Kayla14 actually works for HQ.